Henri-Gustave Joly de Lotbinière: Federal politics

+Forestry work

 In March 1900 Sir Henri was invited along with J. R. Booth, William Little, Thomas Southworth and Dr. William Saunders by Elihu Stewart, Canada's chief inspector of timber and forestry, to create the Canadian Forestry Association.
 On 8 March 1900, these men met in the Railway Committee Room of the House of Commons in Ottawa, playing host to lumbermen, foresters, civil servants, railroad executives and others, all concerned about the survival and future use of Canada's forests.
 The CFA was truly a national organization, with representation from every province and the districts of Assiniboia, Athabaska, Keewatin and Yukon.

 Under the chairmanship of Sir Henri, delegates approved bylaws and a constitution of the Canadian Forestry Association, Canada's oldest conservation organization.
 These early conservationists recognized that the whole field of renewable resources, the forests, waters, wildlife, soils and recreational values, were closely interrelated.
 The CFA's mission continues to be to promote the protection and wise use of Canada's forest, water and wildlife resources.
 His participation as the first president of the Canadian Forestry Association was not altered by his ongoing political activity.
 He continued to put forward new ideas for forestry.
 In 1906 the CFA convened Canada's first national forestry convention, chaired by Sir Wilfrid Laurier, honorary CFA President.
 Sir Henri presented a paper in that called for the forest sector to consider conversion to the metric measurement system, a change that would not come to fruition in Canada until the 1980s.

-At the 1905 annual meeting of the Canadian Forestry Association in Québec City, condolences were expressed to Sir Henri on the passing the previous year of his wife.
+At the 1905 annual meeting of the Canadian Forestry Association in Quebec City, condolences were expressed to Sir Henri on the passing the previous year of his wife.
 To quote the proceedings: "Then we must all regret the affliction that has come to our honoured president, Sir Henri Joly de Lotbinière and his family in the death of Lady Joly.
 We all love Sir Henri, and we believe that his name will be remembered for the good work he has done as long as trees grow in this country.
 He has our sincere sympathy in the affliction that has befallen him."

+Lieutenant governor of British Columbia

 Prime Minister Laurier appointed him Lieutenant-Governor of British Columbia in 1900; he served until 1906.

+Death and legacy

 He died in Quebec City in 1908, and was buried in Mount Hermon Cemetery in Sillery, on 18 November 1908.

+His summer estate is now a park and heritage site, open to the public.
+It is on the list of Canada's Historic Places.